SpongePowered/SpongeDocs/source/server/quickstart.rst

 .. warning::

     Some mods may clash with SpongeForge's changes causing errors to appear on the console.
-    Before reporting this to Sponge, please refer to :ref:`quickstart-when-things-go-wrong`.
+    Before reporting this to Sponge, please refer to :ref:`quickstart-when-things-go-wrong`, particularly :doc:`spongineer/incompatible`.
 You can also ask us for help on our support channels.

 For more information on how to create a Minecraft Forge server and install SpongeForge, see :doc:`getting-started/implementations/spongeforge`.